konklone/tmcw.github.com/_posts/2013-02-18-literate-jenks.md

 ---
 layout: post
-title: Literate Jenks Natural Breaks and Mystery Ports
+title: Literate Jenks Natural Breaks and How The Idea Of Code is Lost
 categories:
 - blog
 ---